We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 This includes extensive training in leading animation programs like Maya, Dragonframe, and Adobe Creative Suite 6.

 University of South Florida

-A B.F.A. in Computer Art & Animation classes are available if you’re looking for a well-established college for computer animation, computer-generated images, computer games, and more.
-An M.F.A. in Computer Art and Minor in Animation are also available.
+A B.F.A. in Computer Art & Animation classes is available if you’re looking for a well-established college for computer animation, computer-generated images, computer games, and more.
+An M.F.A. in Computer Art and a Minor in Animation are also available.

 San Francisco Art Institute

 The San Francisco Art Institute offers a Film degree that covers an extensive range of genres, including documentary, hybrid forms, narrative, and animation.
 You will also get experience with the latest sound and image editing tools.

 CIA’s B.F.A. in Animation prepares you for a career in a number of positions, including 3D Character Animator, Game Designer, Concept Artist, Storyboard Artist, Animator, and Independent Filmmaker.
 A recent graduate was even a sculptor on Disney’s Big Hero 6.

 The B.F.A. in Animation/Illustration covers the foundations of not just 2D and 3D animation but also figure drawing, color, lighting, and other areas of using animation as a storytelling medium.